 Swiss paying agent would have to levy and pay Swiss Withholding Tax on interest payments and the like of domestic and foreign securities, provided that the beneficiary is an individual resident in Switzerland.
 A respective consultation draft of the Swiss Federal Council was issued on 3 April 2020.
 The proposal intended to replace the current debtor-based regime applicable to interest payments with a paying agent-based regime for Swiss withholding tax.
-However, after the negative outcome of the legislative consultation with Swiss official and private bodies, the Swiss Federal Council decided on 11 September 2020 to abandon the reform of the Swiss Withholding Tax to a paying agent-based regime.
-Rather, the Swiss Federal Council is currently planning to pursue a reform of the Swiss Withholding Tax regime that would, among other elements, abolish Swiss Withholding Tax on all forms of interest, except interest on deposits of private individuals resident in Switzerland with Swiss banks.
-On 14 April 2021, the Swiss Federal Council approved and published the dispatch (Botschaft) for this Swiss Withholding Tax reform for legislative consultation which is expected to be debated in parliament no earlier than towards the end of 2021 and, if ultimately adopted, the changes are expected to become effective at the earliest in 2024.
-If, against expectations, a new paying agent-based regime were to be enacted and were to result in the deduction or withholding of Swiss Withholding Tax on any interest payments in respect of a Note by any person other than the Issuer, failing which each Guarantor, the terms and conditions of the Notes and the Guarantees do not provide for an obligation to gross up such withholding.
+On 11 September 2020, however, the Swiss Federal Council decided to prepare and submit for parliamentary consultation a dispatch (Botschaft) proposing to abolish Swiss withholding tax on interest payments made under bonds and notes.
+The dispatch (Botschaft) is expected for the second half of 2021.
+If such a new paying agent-based regime were to be enacted and were to result in the deduction or withholding of Swiss Withholding Tax on any interest payments in respect of a Note by any person other than the Issuer, failing which each Guarantor, the terms and conditions of the Notes and the Guarantees do not provide for an obligation to gross up such withholding.